Biology and sexual orientation: Sexually dimorphic nuclei in the anterior hypothalamus

 LeVay has said that Byne replicated his work, but that he employed a two-tailed statistical analysis, which is typically reserved for when no previous findings had employed the difference.
 LeVay has said that "given that my study had already reported a INAH3 to be smaller in gay men, a one tailed approach would have been more appropriate, and it would have yielded a significant difference [between heterosexual and homosexual men]".

 J. Michael Bailey has criticized LeVay's critics—describing the claim that the INAH-3 difference could be attributable to AIDS as "aggravating", since the "INAH-3 did not differ between the brains of straight men who died of AIDS and those who did not have the disease".
 Bailey has further criticized the second objection that was raised, that being gay might have somehow caused the difference in INAH-3, and not vice-versa, saying "the problem with this idea is that the hypothalamus appears to develop early.
 Not a single expert I have ever asked about LeVay's study thought it was plausible that sexual behavior caused the INAH-3 differences."

+Neuroscientist Marc Breedlove also countered Simon LeVay, arguing that "We cannot know whether gay men were born with a small INAH3 that led them to develop a gay orientation, or whether some other process caused them to develop a gay orientation and, in doing so, resulted in a lower INAH3 than in heterosexual men," and that "Gay men are widely perceived as 'less masculinized', but the data indicate that they are exposed to as much prenatal androgen as heterosexual men".

 The SCN of homosexual males has been demonstrated to be larger (both the volume and the number of neurons are twice as many as in heterosexual males).
 These areas of the hypothalamus have not yet been explored in homosexual females nor bisexual males nor females.
 Although the functional implications of such findings still have not been examined in detail, they cast serious doubt over the widely accepted Dörner hypothesis that homosexual males have a "female hypothalamus" and that the key mechanism of differentiating the "male brain from originally female brain" is the epigenetic influence of testosterone during prenatal development.

 A 2010 study by Garcia-Falgueras and Swaab stated that "the fetal brain develops during the intrauterine period in the male direction through a direct action of testosterone on the developing nerve cells, or in the female direction through the absence of this hormone surge.
 In this way, our gender identity (the conviction of belonging to the male or female gender) and sexual orientation are programmed or organized into our brain structures when we are still in the womb.
 There is no indication that social environment after birth has an effect on gender identity or sexual orientation."